 Before you are eligible to take part in a citizenship ceremony, you must have:

-- completed your application process with the DIBP; and
+- completed your application process with the Deptment of Home Affairs; and

-- received your letter of approval from the Minister of Immigration and Border Protection.
+- received your letter of approval from the Minister for Home Affairs.

-Council receives updated candidate lists from the Department of Immigration and Border Protection approximately six weeks prior to a ceremony.
+Council receives updated candidate lists from the Department of Home Affairs approximately four weeks prior to a ceremony.
 These lists have details of the candidates who have received approval and are eligible to attend a ceremony by residing within the Noosa Council boundaries.

-More information about ceremonies can be found on the Department of Immigration and Border Protection website.
+More information about ceremonies can be found on the Department of Home Affairs website.